 Man assaulted with martial arts weapon at Olympia gas station

-An employee at a gas station in Olympia was assaulted overnight Monday with a martial arts weapon known as “nunchucks,” according to Olympia police.
+An employee at a gas station in Olympia was assaulted early Monday with a martial arts weapon known as “nunchucks,” according to Olympia police.

 Nunchucks typically are two short wooden sticks, connected by chain or rope.

 After police arrived, they found the employee returning to the store, bleeding from his head.
-He was taken to an area hospital where he was believed to have been treated and released, Lower said.
+He was taken to a hospital where he was believed to have been treated and released, Lower said.

-Police reviewed video at the scene and it showed the following: the employee, plus two other people, were seen arguing near the gas pumps.
+Police reviewed video at the scene and it showed the employee and two other people arguing near the gas pumps.
 The argument escalated into a fight, then the employee was struck in the head with the martial arts weapon.

 The incident is under investigation, Lower said.